 About the Access to Justice Commission:

 On April 3, 2009, as part of its access to justice campaign, the Court created the Tennessee Access to Justice Commission under the auspices of the Court.
 The Tennessee Access to Justice Commission is a small but diverse and dedicated group who volunteer their time to help improve access to justice in Tennessee.
 The Commissioners are appointed by the Supreme Court to serve staggered terms of 1-3 years.
 The Commission is made up of 10 members from all three grand divisions of the state.
-Justice Janice Holder serves as the Court’s liaison to the Commission and has been very involved in the work of the Commission.
-Eight of the commission members are lawyers, one member is a minister and one member is an entrepreneur who is a former public servant and civil rights activist.
+Justice Cornelia A. Clark serves as the Court’s liaison to the Commission and has been very involved in the work of the Commission.
+Currently all of the commission members are lawyers.
 Commission members reflected ethnic, gender and geographic diversity, and each member of the Commission has a strong background in public service initiatives.

 Because of the small size of the Commission, it relies heavily on the work of its advisory committees.
-Currently there are seven advisory committees as follows: Disabilty & Language Barriers; Education & Public Awareness; Faith-Based Initiatives; Pro Bono; Pro Se & Forms; Resources; and Technology.
+Currently there are six advisory committees as follows: Education; Faith-Based Initiatives; Mediation; Pro Bono; Public Awareness; and Self-Represented Litigants.

 For additional information or if you are interested in helping with this initiative, please contact: